hacongithub/AndroidSlidingUpPanel/README.md

 * You can add parallax to the main view by setting `hafasParallaxOffset` attribute (see demo for the example).
 * You can set a anchor point in the middle of the screen using `setAnchorPoint` to allow an intermediate expanded state for the panel (similar to Google Maps).
 * You can set a `PanelSlideListener` to monitor events about sliding panes.
-* You can also make the panel slide from the top by changing the `layout_gravity` attribute of the layout to `top`.
 * You can provide a scroll interpolator for the panel movement by setting `hafasScrollInterpolator` attribute.
 For instance, if you want a bounce or overshoot effect for the panel.
 * By default, the panel pushes up the main content.
 You can make it overlay the main content by using `setOverlayed` method or `hafasOverlay` attribute.
 This is useful if you would like to make the sliding layout semi-transparent.
 You can also set `hafasClipPanel` to false to make the panel transparent in non-overlay mode.
 * By default, the main content is dimmed as the panel slides up.
 You can change the dim color by changing `hafasFadeColor`.
 Set it to `"@android:color/transparent"` to remove dimming completely.